 - Click on Home, and then on the arrow below Paste.
 Here click Values (under Paste Values).

 By pasting values, you remove the links to the corrupted workbook leaving only the data only.

 - Using Professional Excel Recovery Tools

 If all the manual methods fail and still things do not work as normal with Excel files, then a third-party tool can be of great help.
 Kernel for Excel Repair Software is a professional third-party tool that repairs corrupt MS Excel worksheets.
-Excel files that have become inaccessible due to unexpected system shutdown or power failure to corrupted excel files due to virus attacks or software crashes are repaired by this tool.
+From inaccessible excel files due to unexpected system shutdown or power failure to corrupted excel files due to virus attacks or software crashes, this advanced tool does it all.
 A few features of the tool include:

 - Two repairing modes: Single-File and Multi-File mode